Video Download: The Important Role Fitness Plays In Your Life

 Two huge factors determine how fast your strength and conditioning will drop: what kind of shape you're in, and how long have you been training and conditioning your body.

 If you have been training regularly for quite some time, and are in decent shape, you should be able to maintain your gains longer than someone who has been inactive or had just begun to exercise.

 According to a Columbia University study, if you’ve only been training for a few months, your muscles will atrophy (shrivel) quickly, and your fitness gains can be entirely erased!
 This can happen in as little as two to six weeks.

 The Bigger They Are, the Harder They Fall

 However, in a strange quirk to the above paragraph, a study concluded that highly trained competitive athletes lose more strength, muscle mass, and conditioning than more casual, recreational athletes.

 This paradox was first reported in a 2005 Journal of Applied Physiology article, which concluded that competitive athletes experienced muscle atrophy in as little as two weeks of inactivity.

 You can start by walking or working out in a pool, and gradually increase your exercise intensity.
-So, there you have it.
-The total, comprehensive program to attack aging with the most powerful weapons available.
+So, there you have it—the total, comprehensive program to attack aging with the most potent weapons available.

 By combining growth hormone replacement therapy with a well-balanced fitness routine, your increased strength, cardiovascular capacity, flexibility, balance, and fluidity will result in a seemingly magical transformation that must be experienced to be believed.